Click the banner below to return to the RTL main page.

 In the classroom:

-When facial features need to be seen by teachers or students to support learning or an activity, face shields in place of masks may be worn.
+When facial features need to be seen by teachers or students to support learning or an activity, a clear face covering (e.g. mask with a clear window) may be worn.
+Note: clear face coverings are NOT face shields.

 Students may need temporary breaks from wearing masks.
 If a six-foot distance is maintained, masks may be removed for temporary periods of time.